Low Libido in Men:

 Why Has My Sex Drive Disappeared?

-If you're reading this, you've probably typed "why has my sex drive disappeared" into a search engine at 2am, feeling alone with a problem you've not told anyone about.
-Perhaps you're just not interested in sex anymore.
-Maybe your partner's said something, or you've noticed you've lost your drive.
-You're wondering whether this is normal, if there's something medically wrong.
+If you're reading this, you've probably typed 'why has my sex drive disappeared' into a search engine, perhaps late at night, feeling alone with a problem you haven't told anyone about.
+Maybe you're just not interested in sex anymore.
+Maybe your partner has said something, or you've noticed your drive has quietly faded.
+You're wondering whether this is normal — whether there's something medically wrong.

-Loss of sexual desire is sometimes a testosterone problem — but often it isn’t.
-And it’s rarely “all in your head”.
-My approach brings together medical investigation, psychological understanding, and relationship dynamics to work out what’s really going on.
+As a London GP and clinical sexologist with a PhD in men's sexual health, I see men every week who've been struggling with this in silence — often after dismissive encounters elsewhere.
+Loss of sexual desire is sometimes a testosterone problem, but often it isn't.
+And it's rarely 'all in your head'.
+My approach brings together medical investigation, psychological understanding, and relationship dynamics to work out what's really going on.

-You’re Not Broken — Creating a Safe Space to Talk About Desire
+You’re Not Broken — A Safe Space to Talk About Desire

-The first thing I do is provide a really safe space for you to be heard, to share the problem, and reduce shame.
-Most people have been completely on their own with this.
+The first thing I do is provide a genuinely safe space for you to be heard, to share what's been going on, and to feel less alone with it.
+Most men have been completely on their own with this.
 I'm non-judgemental.
-I've talked to thousands of people about their sexual lives -- there's pretty much nothing you can say which I've not heard before.
+Having talked to thousands of men about their sexual lives, there's very little I haven't heard before.

-Many men tell me their previous experience of healthcare has been dismissive – your testosterone is normal – off you go – with barely even a chance to talk about the problem.
+Many men tell me their previous experience of healthcare has been dismissive — 'your testosterone is normal, off you go' — with barely a chance to articulate the problem.
 That's not how this works.

-At the other extreme, some men are now being steered toward testosterone treatment by online clinics before anyone has really explored what’s going on.
-I increasingly see men arriving with results from online clinics where they’ve been told their testosterone is “low” or “sub-optimal” — when in fact it’s completely normal and very unlikely to be the cause of their difficulties.
+At the other extreme, some men are now being steered towards testosterone treatment by online clinics before anyone has really explored what's going on.
+I increasingly see men arriving with results from online clinics where they've been told their testosterone is 'low' or 'sub-optimal' — when in fact it's completely normal and very unlikely to be the cause of their difficulties.

 What Is a “Normal” Sex Drive for Men?

-Here's the thing: there is no single "normal."
+Here's the thing: there is no single 'normal'.
 Is low sex drive normal for men?
 It's a spectrum.
-Some people have no desire and it causes them no distress – this is termed asexuality.
-Others want sex every day or multiple times a day and that’s also normal.
+Some people have no desire and it causes them no distress — this is termed asexuality.
+Others want sex every day or multiple times a day, and that too is normal.

 Is Low Sexual Desire Actually The Problem?